StingraySoftware/HENDRICS/docs/scripts/cli.rst

     options:
-      -h, --help            show this help message and exit -f FILTER, --filter FILTER
-                            Filter expression, that has to be a valid Python boolean operation on a data variable contained in the files
+      -h, --help            show this help message and exit -f, --filter FILTER   Filter expression, that has to be a valid Python boolean operation on a data variable contained in the files
       -c, --create-only     If specified, creates GTIs without applyingthem to files (Default: False)
       --overwrite           Overwrite original file (Default: False)
-      -a APPLY_GTI, --apply-gti APPLY_GTI
+      -a, --apply-gti APPLY_GTI
-                            Apply a GTI from this file to input files -l MINIMUM_LENGTH, --minimum-length MINIMUM_LENGTH
+                            Apply a GTI from this file to input files -l, --minimum-length MINIMUM_LENGTH
                             Minimum length of GTIs (below this length, they will be discarded)
       --safe-interval SAFE_INTERVAL SAFE_INTERVAL